JaimRM/QuantitativeFinance/README.md

 Automate price target scraping to perpetually update portfolio metrics with FactSet professional data.
 Achievable through the insertion of a Python file into Excel VBA.
 Compare assets using the Sharpe ratio and drawdown metrics.
 Reach actionable conclusions.
-Since the analysis won't just include current positions, but also watchlist companies, multiple decisions can be made from weight rebalancing to new acquisitions).
+Since the analysis won't just include current positions, but also watchlist companies, multiple decisions can be made, from weight rebalancing to new acquisitions.

 STATUS: Done✅